yuvraajgoogle/rdp/README.md

 * Press Add secret
 * Go to Action> RDP_COFFIN> Run workflow
 * Reload the page and press RDP_COFFIN> build
-* Press the down arrow on Connect To Your RPD to get IP, User, Password.
+* Press the down arrow on Connect To Your RDP, User: Administrator Pass: @#Coffin123456
 > If you have any questions, contact me in Discord: **vv#0999**